At a Glance

 Some tips for your application 🫡

-Tailor Your CV: Customise your CV to reflect your relevant experience in indirect tax management.
-Use specific examples that demonstrate your expertise in tax reporting and compliance, ensuring you highlight any direct interactions with HMRC.
+Tailor Your CV: Make sure your CV reflects relevant experience in indirect tax management.
+Include specific examples of your previous roles, focusing on your achievements in tax reporting and compliance.

 Proofread Your Application: Before submitting, carefully proofread your application materials.
-Check for spelling and grammatical errors, and ensure that all information is clear and concise.
-A polished application reflects your attention to detail, which is crucial for a tax-related role.
+Ensure there are no spelling or grammatical errors, and that your documents are clear and professional.

 How to prepare for a job interview at Coventry Building Society